bhavikrupa/MedicalAppointmentApp/PROJECT_SUMMARY.md

 This document summarizes all completed work for the Medical Appointment Application.

 **Completion Date**: December 2024
-**Status**: ✅ Core Features Complete - Ready for Testing & Deployment
+**Status**: ✅ Core Features Complete + Docker Ready - Ready for Testing & Deployment

 ---